Code-Institute-Submissions/project-6/README.md

       - Create functionality for user to access **Add new property**
       - Create functionality for user to access **Profile page**
   - **Footer**
-    - Show general information abot the company (e.g social links, address and contact details)
+    - Show general information about the company (e.g social links, address and contact details)
 - **Landing page (index.html)**
   - Welcome new or existing user
-  - Show user few examples of properties (up to 5) with short informations (newest properties)
+  - Show user few examples of properties (up to 5) with short information’s (newest properties)
   - Add section for recent feedbacks
   - Add contact form for user to be able to send messages (e.g "General message", "Property enquiry"(registered users only) and "Feedback")
 - **All properties**